Stuycs-K/final-project-09-shkolnik-simon-chau-brian/WORKLOG.md

 Spent more time testing and realized that the error was just a part of using different data types.
 Updated presentation to reflect this discovery.

+### 6/9/2024

+Finished up presentation and tested out using hamming codes but couldn't get it to work

 ### References used
 https://numpy.org/doc/stable/reference/routines.math.html